nikhillad/Pagination-PHP/README.md

 # Pagination-PHP
-A pagination class in PHP which supports ajax call support as well
+An easy to implement pagination class in PHP which also supports ajax call function as a target for paginations links

 Steps to integrate :
 1) Include pagination.php file in your code